 Through this innovative, multi-year leadership program, Tisch Scholars become effective active citizens and catalysts for change.
-Read about this year’s Scholar projects.
 Read about current Tisch Scholar projects.

 Becoming a Tisch Scholar

 The application period for the 2013-2014 Tisch Scholar’s program has now closed.
-Please email email@example.com to be added to our email list and to be informed of future opportunities.
+Click here or email email@example.com to join the Tisch College contact list and receive notifications about 2014-2015.

 Freshmen and Sophomores may apply to the Tisch Scholars program by completing the application.
 Sophomores entering the program must plan to stay on campus in the fall of junior year (may only go abroad in the spring) and be on campus the entirety of their senior year.